EvilDotingBash/Face-Mask-Detection-System/README.md

+# Face Mask Detection System

 ## Overview
 The **Face Mask Detection System** is a deep learning-based application that detects whether a person is wearing a face mask or not.
 It utilizes **Convolutional Neural Networks (CNNs)** for image classification and is trained on a dataset of masked and unmasked faces.

 ## Features
 ✅ Real-time face mask detection using a webcam or pre-recorded images.
 ✅ Trained with a deep CNN model for high accuracy.
 ✅ Utilizes OpenCV for image preprocessing and face detection.
 ✅ Supports deployment on various platforms, including mobile and web applications.
 ✅ Interactive visualization of predictions and confidence scores.

 ## Technologies Used